Finite element simulation of the liquid-liquid transition to metallic hydrogen: Introduction

 Liquid metallic hydrogen was first observed in dynamic experiments using reverberating shock waves \cite{Weir1996}, however the measurement was not sensitive to determining the phase line.
 In a single-shock Hugoniot such as in Ref. \cite{Loubeyre2012} the temperature rise can be $\sim$10000-20000 K. A recent dynamic experiment on deuterium at the National Ignition Facility \cite{Celliers2018} investigated the transition at temperatures under 2000K.
 These dynamic experiments either did not probe the phase transition or did not determine the transition temperature.
 In DACs one can measure both pressure and temperature (by fitting blackbody radiation to a Planck curve).
 By using pulsed lasers to heat the sample for short periods of time (few hundred nanoseconds) a standard DAC can be used in which mainly the sample is heated and not the body of the DAC itself, enabling high static pressures and temperatures of thousands of degrees K.

 The technique of pulsed laser heating led to the recent experimental determination of the phase line of the PPT for pressures in the range of 100-170 GPa and temperatures up to ~2000 K by Zaghoo, Salamat, and Silvera (ZSS) \cite{Zaghoo2016}; these studies were further refined to determine the conductivity, degree of dissociation, and Drude parameters that lead to the dielectric function \cite{Zaghoo2017}.
 In the present paper we focus on this pathway to LMH.
-We note that the DAC is not a thermally isolated system and in the geometry used in the experiment, the energy from the pulsed laser heated sample can both go into heating the sample as well as diffuse into the diamonds.
+We note that the DAC is not a thermally isolated system and in the geometry used in the experiment, the energy from the pulsed laser heated sample can both go into heating the sample as well as diffuse into the diamonds (Fig.~\ref{ExpSetup}a).
 Nevertheless a plateau was found in the heating curves; below we shall show that this can be simulated.
 The metallization transition changes the optical properties as the sample becomes absorbing and reflective.
 Detecting this change and fitting it to metallic optical conductivity has been the method used to detect the transition to the metallic phase.
-In particular, in \cite{Zaghoo2016}, the PPT is seen to lead to an abrupt increase in the reflectance, with frequency dependence in qualitative agreement with conductivity predicted by a Drude model.
+In particular, in \cite{Zaghoo2016}, the PPT is seen to lead to an abrupt increase in the reflectance, with frequency dependence in qualitative agreement with conductivity predicted by a Drude free-electron model of a metal.
 Additionally, the heating curve relating temperature to applied laser power is accompanied by the appearance of a plateau, indicating the presence of latent heat of transition.
+Several authors \cite{Geballe2012,Knudson2015,Goncharov2017,Celliers2018} interpreted the plateau differently, instead relating it to a continuous change in optical parameters due to temperature dependent bandgap closure.